Back to Blog

 Getting to Piece Hall Halifax: Complete Transport Guide

-Navigating your way to the historic Piece Hall in Halifax for Alex James's performance is straightforward, with a range of transport options to suit every preference and budget.
-Halifax is well-connected, making it an accessible destination for concert-goers from across the UK.
+Navigating your way to the magnificent Piece Hall for this unmissable Alex James concert is straightforward, with a range of transport options available to suit every traveller.

-By Tube/Metro: Halifax does not have a tube or metro system.
-However, if you are travelling from areas served by the Manchester Metrolink, you would connect to a Northern train service at a suitable station like Manchester Victoria.
+By Tube/Metro: Halifax does not have a direct tube or metro system.
+However, if you are travelling from areas with extensive underground networks, you would likely connect to a national rail service at a major station like Manchester Piccadilly or Leeds.

 Food, Drink & Local Recommendations